kqant/Graph/README.md

 <br>

+> ⚠️ With a large number of vertices and edges the program will use a lot of computer resources

 To install required modules write
 `pip install -r requirements.txt`

 To launch programm write
 `python Core.py`